nystudio107/plugindev/README.md

 ## Creating nystudio107/plugindev

-This project package works exactly the way Pixel & Tonic's [craftcms/craft](https://github.com/craftcms/craft) package works; you create a new project by first creating & installing the project:
+This project package works exactly the way Pixel & Tonic's [craftcms/craft](https://github.com/craftcms/craft) package works; you create a new project via Composer:

-    composer create-project nystudio107/plugindev --no-install --remove-vcs
+    composer create-project nystudio107/plugindev --no-install

 This will create a project named `plugindev` which is a turnkey Craft CMS install for developing plugins.

 We use `--no-install` so that the composer packages for the root project are not installed.

+It works this way so that you can take the basic scaffolding, and then modify it as you see fit.

 ## Setting Up Local Dev